 10. In Assess Servers > click Next.

-13. Select the appliance, and select the VMs you want to add to the group.
+13. Select the appliance and the VMs you want to add to the group.
 Then click Next.

-14. In Review + create assessment, review the assessment details, and click Create Assessment to create the group and run the assessment.
+14. In Review + create an assessment, review the assessment details, and click Create Assessment to create the group and run the Assessment.

 Review an assessment